 - Economics & Informatics

 - School of Law and School of Social Sciences, History & Philosophy

 The main campus is located between Malet Street and Woburn Square in Bloomsbury.
 Birkbeck College has adopted a novel way to make higher education more accessible by starting their widening participation strategy.
 As a result, many classes are taught at other locations around the Bloomsbury area.
 Birkbeck has expanded its presence into east London, in conjunction with the University of East London.
 The project is known as Birkbeck Stratford.

 The college is just minutes away from the British Museum and within walking distance of the well-known West End shopping areas of Oxford Street and Covent Garden.
 The bars, restaurants, and nightclubs of Soho and Chinatown are just down the road, and the West End theatres are almost next door.

-Address: Malet Street, Bloomsbury, United Kingdom, WC1E 7HX
+Address: Malet Street, Bloomsbury, London WC1E 7HX, United Kingdom

 If you happen to stay further out of central London, you will find that Birkbeck is very well connected by rail stations and tubes.
 The closest London Underground stations are Euston, Goodge Street, Russell Square, and Euston Square.
 The closest train stations are Euston, King’s Cross, and St Pancras International.